marcietolbert/MYDFIR-SOC-Analyst-Challenge/README.md

 ### Skills Learned

-- How to draw a logical diagram.
+- How to draw a logical diagram
-- How to setup and configure ELK.
+- How to setup and configure ELK
-- How to attack, detect, and investigate.
+- How to attack, detect, and investigate
-- How to create alerts and dashboards.
+- How to create alerts and dashboards
-- How to setup and intergrate a ticketing system.
+- How to setup and intergrate a ticketing system

 ### Tools Used

-- Draw.io for logcial diagramming.
+- Draw.io for logcial diagramming
-- Vultr for provisioning cloud instances.
+- Vultr for provisioning cloud instances
-- ELK for log analysis and management.
+- ELK for log analysis and management
-- *Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- *Security Information and Event Management (SIEM) system for log ingestion and analysis
-- *Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- *Network analysis tools (such as Wireshark) for capturing and examining network traffic
-- *Telemetry generation tools to create realistic network traffic and attack scenarios.
+- *Telemetry generation tools to create realistic network traffic and attack scenarios

 ## Challenge Tasks
 **Day One:** <a href="https://github.com/marcietolbert/MYDFIR-SOC-Analyst-Challenge/blob/main/Pages/Logical-Diagram.md">Logical Diagram</a>